0 Comment

 On the other hand, non-monetary rewards tend to have a longer-term impact and are generally more effective.

-Organizations should create an employee recognition system that has both cash and non-monetary rewards components.
+Organizations should create an employee recognition system with monetary and non-monetary rewards components.

 3. Offering Rewards for Performance and Efficiency only